traxm/Bitcoin-Micro-Collider/README.md

 Step 4: **Click "Load Address File"** and browse to the bitcoin address text file

+Step 5: Wait while the file is loaded (this can take some time for large files)

-Step 5: After the text file has been loaded, the **"Start Lotto"** button will turn green.
-Click this button
+Step 6: After the text file has been loaded, the **"Start Lotto"** button will turn green.
+Click this button to begin the lotto process.